dqc/reaction-js/README.md

 # reaction-js
 Test your reaction time by clicking on the circles and squares.
+You can play the game [http://dqc.github.io/reaction-js/](here).